tonio73/dnnviewer/README.md

 # Current capabilities

 - Load **Tensorflow Keras Sequential** models and create a display of the network
+- Targeted at image classification task (assume image as input, class as output)
 - Interactive display and unit weights through connections within the network and histograms
 - Supported layers
   - Dense